FREQUENTLY ASKED QUESTIONS

 Yes, the 12-Week Program is designed for integration into the One or Two Year Conservatory, and the hours count toward the Conservatory requirements.
 If you are making progress and getting positive evaluations in the 12-Week Program, you are eligible to extend your training into a longer program.
 Conservatory credits are not transferable to the AOS Degree.

 Do you offer a degree program?

-A: Yes.
-The Los Angeles Campus offers an Associate in Occupational Studies in Acting (Method Acting) Degree.
+Yes.
+The Los Angeles Campus offers an Associate in Occupational Studies in Acting Degree.
 Enrollment in the Two-Year Degree Program begins each Fall Term.
-This is the only place to obtain a degree in Lee Strasberg’s Method Acting Technique available in the world.
+This is the only place in the world to obtain a degree in Lee Strasberg’s Method Acting Technique.

 What is the difference between the Two-Year Conservatory and Associate Degree Program (Los Angeles)?

-A: The Conservatory is a Certificate program, while the Associate of Occupational Studies (AOS) is a Degree program.
-The AOS Degree Program was designed from the Two-Year Conservatory curriculum but features more class hours, production elements (theatre & film) and explores the technical sides of production as well.
+The Conservatory is a Certificate program, while the Associate of Occupational Studies (AOS) is a Degree program.
+The AOS Degree Program was designed from the Two-Year Conservatory curriculum but features more class hours, theatre and film productions, and explores the technical sides of production as well.
 The AOS Degree program only enrolls in Fall and has limited admissions spots.

 What is the BFA program?
 How do I apply for it?

-A: The Lee Strasberg Theatre & Film Institute in New York is a partner studio of NYU Tisch School of the Arts.
+The Lee Strasberg Theatre & Film Institute in New York is a partner studio of NYU Tisch School of the Arts.
 We have proudly been part of this program for more than 40 years.
 Applications for the NYU BFA Program can only be made directly with the NYU Tisch admissions office.
-More Info.

 What is the difference between Credit and Clock Hours (Los Angeles)?